Trauma is a deeply distressing event that overwhelms an individual’s ability to cope.

 Avoidance

 Avoiding memories, emotions, and things that might remind you of trauma.
-This can limit the things you do and can include things like using alcohol, drugs, over-working, or doing other behaviors to avoid emotions.
+This can limit the things you do and can include things like using alcohol, drugs, over-working, dissociating, or other unhealthy behaviors to avoid emotions.

 Negative Thoughts & Emotions